 - 1. The School's Code of Conduct will be communicated to the parent(s)/guardian(s), for example, via the school agenda, curriculum night, bulletins/memos, and/or on school website. - 2.
 The ABAV plan will be made available to parent(s)/guardian(s) on each school's website. - 3.
 The complaint forms will be made available to parent(s)/guardian(s) on each school's website. - 4.
 S. 96.12 EA states that "on receiving a complaint concerning bullying or violence, and after considering the best interest of the students directly involved, the principal shall promptly communicate with their parents to inform them of the measures in the anti-bullying and anti-violence plan.
 The principal shall also inform them of their right to request assistance from the person specifically designated by the school service centre for that purpose." - 5.
 The school will work to build relationships with parent(s)/guardian(s) through school-initiated actions.

 Insert actions:

+- Curriculum night

+- Report Cards & Parent Teacher Interviews

+- Science Fair & Steam Fair

+- Winter & end of year concert

+- Graduation ceremony

-6. Other means for collaborating with parent(s)/guardian(s).Insert here:
+- 6. Other means for collaborating with parent(s)/guardian(s).
+Insert here: